SaharMirkamrani/form-builder/form-builder/Readme.md

 ## Customization & Extending

 - **Add More Field Types:**
-  - Extend `InputFieldProps` and update `InputField.tsx` and the builder UI.
+  - Extend the input field components and update the builder UI in both frontends.
 - **Field Validation:**
   - Add validation logic in `FormRenderer` and/or backend.
 - **Database Storage:**